 Using the right analytics tools is essential for an effective omnichannel content strategy.
 These tools help gather and analyze data from various channels.
 Here are some popular tools:

-- Google Analytics: Tracks website traffic and user behaviour.
+- Google Analytics: Tracks website traffic and user behavior.

 - Social media insights: Platforms like Facebook and Instagram offer built-in analytics.